agrocompuepidemlab/Carrot-value-chain-proyect/README.md

              0.1\left(\frac{C^*}{C^*_{max}}\right)
 \]

-This index was calibrated with laboratory carotenoid measurements to classify samples into:
+The index was calibrated using laboratory carotenoid data to classify samples into:

 - **Low carotenoid content**
 - **Medium carotenoid content**
 - **High carotenoid content**

-and to support image-based regression models.
+and to support RGB-based regression models.

 ---